YeTianUSTC/yetianustc.github.io/_pages/about.md

 **5. ZSLF**,**[[PDF]](https://ieeexplore.ieee.org/abstract/document/9099608)**

-Kaiwen Guo, Hao Zhou, **Ye Tian**, Wangqiu Zhou, Yusheng Ji, and Xiang-Yang Li.
+**Ye Tian**, Lili Liu, Xiangjun Mi, and Bingyi Kang.

 <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
-- I collaborated with Kaiwen Guo and Wangqiu Zhou on a work that uses smartwatch to authenticate users and recognize gestures.
-It is based on multimodal information and combines the advantages of vision and IMU signaling.
-We carefully design a parallel attention multi-task model for different modals, and fuse classification results at the decision level with an adaptive weight adjustment algorithm.
-We implement a prototype of Mudra and extensive experiments demonstrate that Mudra can achieve good performance.
-This research was supervised by **[IEEE/ACM Fellow Prof. Xiang-Yang Li](IEEE/ACM Fellow Prof. Xiang-Yang Li)**, **[IEEE Fellow Prof. Yusheng Ji](https://scholar.google.com/citations?user=3EK_RaQAAAAJ&hl=en)**  and **[Prof. Hao Zhou](https://scholar.google.com/citations?user=JMfB4CIAAAAJ&hl=en)**, which is published in the top conference INFOCOM 2022.
+- Decision making is based on information, but information can be unreliable.
+We mainly consider how to make optimal decisions based on uncertain data.
+In this paper, we proposed a soft likelihood function based on a Z-number, which was more robust and sensibility to handle the decision problem.
+It provided a theoretical method for the expert system to effectively deal with the ambiguity and unreliability of information.
+Then, we constructed an expert decision system according to the proposed method.
+The application examples showed the effectiveness and rationality of the method.
+Moreover, the decision-making system had introduced attitude characteristics to determine the weight vector of the OWA synthesis so that the final result of the decision-making system takes into account the attitude of the decision maker.
+This study has published in **IEEE Transactions on Fuzzy Systems (IF 12.253)**, which is a top journals in this field.
 </div>
 </div>

-- Mudra: A Multi-Modal Smartwatch Interactive System with Hand Gesture Recognition and User Identification.
-IEEE International Conference on Computer Communications （INFOCOM), pp. 100-109.
-IEEE, 2022.
+- ZSLF: A new soft likelihood function based on Z-numbers and its application in expert decision system.
+IEEE Transactions on Fuzzy Systems 29, 8 (2020), 2283–2295.

 # 💬 Invited Talks